MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Grant-SPOSiteDesignRights.md

 ### Example 1

-The following example shows how to grant view rights on a site design to Nestor (a user at the fictional Contoso site).
+This example shows how to grant view rights on a site design to Nestor (a user at the fictional Contoso site).

 ```powershell
 PS C:\> Grant-SPOSiteDesignRights `